 - Social Sciences: three years, including US History

 - Early Action deadline of November 1.
-Students who complete their applications by November 1 will receive a non-binding decision shortly after December 15.
+Students who complete their applications by November 1 will receive a non-binding decision in mid-December.

 - Early Action II deadline of December 15.
-Students who complete their applications by December 15 will receive a non-binding decision shortly after January 25.
+Students who complete their applications by December 15 will receive a non-binding decision in late January.

 - Regular decision deadline of February 15.
-All decisions are sent no later than March 15.
+All decisions will be sent by mid-March.